Provably Valid and Diverse Mutations of Real-World Media Data for DNN Testing: Evaluation

-\textbf{Retraining with Error-Triggering Images.}~To ``debug'' DNNs, the common approach is to retrain them using correctly-labeled error-triggering inputs~\cite{wang2020metamorphic,zhang2021autotrainer}. \T~\ref{tab:retrain-rq2} shows the accuracy of ResNet50 retrained on CIFAR10 that is augmented with correctly-labeled error-triggering inputs.
-For each tool, we take all of their discovered error-triggering inputs to retrain the model.
-Furthermore, since \tool\ finds much more error-triggering inputs, to make the comparison fair (DeepHunter has 2,011 error-triggering inputs), we randomly selected $2,000$ error-triggering inputs of \tool\ for retraining (93.96).
-As the tested model already has competitive accuracy, retraining improves only modestly.
+To ``repair'' DNNs, it's common to retrain them using error-triggering inputs with ground truth labels~\cite{wang2020metamorphic,zhang2021autotrainer}. \mr{This process can be viewed as a way of performing data augmentation for the tested DNN~\cite{shorten2019survey,yun2019cutmix}.} \T~\ref{tab:retrain-rq2} shows the test accuracy after retraining of ResNet50 on CIFAR10 and ImageNet.
+For each tool, we take all of their discovered error-triggering inputs for retraining.
+Since \tool\ finds much more error-triggering inputs, to make the comparison fair (DeepHunter has 2,011 and 7,455 error-triggering inputs for CIFAR10 and ImageNet), we randomly selected 2K and 7K error-triggering inputs of \tool\ for retraining on CIFAR10 and ImageNet, respectively.

-\tool\ surpasses others in both settings (94.07 and 93.96), indicating that the flaws detected by \tool\ are of high quality and diversity.
+For both ImageNet and CIFAR10, \tool\ surpasses others in both settings, i.e., 83.28 (All) \& 80.75 (7K) and 94.07 (All) \& 93.96 (2K), indicating that the flaws detected by \tool\ are of high quality and diversity.
+It empirically reflects the \vall\ of perceptual-level mutations performed by \tool.
 We also emphasize that real-world DNNs may have been trained using standard data augmentation approaches like affine transformations~\cite{shorten2019survey}.
 Therefore, faults triggered by \tool\ are more desirable and orthogonal to those that may have been included in the augmented training data.
 It also explains why TensorFuzz retraining had the similar accuracy as DeepHunter, even though TensorFuzz triggered fewer faults.
-Retraining on datasets augmented by DeepSmartFuzzer and DeepTest resulted in a decrease in accuracy.
-The region-wise mutation can break objects in images (see \F~\ref{fig:qualitative-rq1}), and DeepTest may apply several affine modifications to an image, thus making it less recognizable.

-Not all faults are valuable; retraining on some broken error-triggering data may result in performance loss.
-Nevertheless, \tool\ mutates perceptions of images while retaining the perceptual constraints, i.e., a cat is still a cat.
-This evaluation illustrates the merit of manifold-based mutation and its effectiveness in error detection and model enhancement.
-It further amplifies that the perceptual constraints are retrained given that retraining on the produced data can notably enhance DNNs and help in largely outperforming others.
+\textbf{\mr{Prior Tools Harm the Retraining.}}~Retraining on datasets augmented by DeepSmart and DeepTest results in a decrease in accuracy.
+The region-wise mutation can break objects in images (see \F~\ref{fig:qualitative-rq1}), and DeepTest may apply several affine modifications to an image, making it less recognizable.
+As a result, the mutated images may no longer retain the label and the follow-up retraining is therefore harmed.
+This evaluation shows the merit of manifold-based mutation; in comparison with other tools, \T~\ref{tab:retrain-rq2} empirically illustrates that \vall\ (perceptual constraints) is retained by \tool, given that retraining on error-triggering inputs can notably enhance DNNs and outperform others.